aregtech/areg-sdk-demo/README.md

 ```

 **Build with Microsoft Visual Studio:**
-Ensure that you cloned the repository with submodule by calling `git clone --recurse-submodules https://github.com/aregtech/areg-sdk-demo.git`.

 Open the solution file (`areg-sdk-demo.sln`) and compile.

+> [!IMPORTANT]
+> Compilation with Visual Studio requires to clone this repository with AREG SDK submodule.
+Make sure that you have cloned the repository by calling `git clone --recurse-submodules https://github.com/aregtech/areg-sdk-demo.git`.

 ---